Hristo Botev: Cheta and death

 The company almost immediately became the focus of incessant bashi-bazouk attacks.
 Voinovski displayed some excellent defensive tactics helped by the still high morale and discipline of the company.
 On 18 May the massing bashi-bazouks caught up with the company in force, and Botev had to go to ground on the Milin Kamak Hill some 50 km from the Danube.
-Under Voinovski's skilful command the rebels managed to hold off the numerically superior Ottoman irregulars without taking serious casualties until the arrival of two Ottoman companies of regular troops.
-The regulars, using two light artillery pieces and their superior rifles, managed to inflict heavy casualties among the rebels from a safe distance, but their three attempts to follow up with frontal charges were repulsed by disciplined rebel fire.
-The Ottoman company lost about 30 killed or wounded.
-According to their custom the Ottomans ceased hostilities at nightfall, and the rebels split into two groups and managed to slip through the enemy lines to continue their forced march towards the mountains.